Hasan-Theyab/reading-notes/201/class-11.md

 You can solve both these problems by hiding the native controls (by removing the controls attribute), and programming your own with HTML, CSS, and JavaScript.

-## Exploring the HTML
+##### Exploring the HTML

-* The <video> element contains two <source> elements so that different    formats can be loaded depending on the browser viewing the site.
+* The video element contains two source elements so that different    formats can be loaded depending on the browser viewing the site.

 * The controls HTML is probably the most interesting:

-    * We have four <button>s — play/pause, stop, rewind, and fast forward.
+    * We have four buttons — play/pause, stop, rewind, and fast forward.

-    * Each <button> has a class name, a data-icon attribute for defining what icon should be shown on each button (we'll show how this works in the below section), and an aria-label attribute to provide an understandable description of each button, since we're not providing a human-readable label inside the tags.
+    * Each button has a class name, a data-icon attribute for defining what icon should be shown on each button (we'll show how this works in the below section), and an aria-label attribute to provide an understandable description of each button, since we're not providing a human-readable label inside the tags.
 The contents of aria-label attributes are read out by screenreaders when their users focus on the elements that contain them.

     * There is also a timer <div>, which will report the elapsed time when  the video is playing.
-Just for fun, we are providing two reporting mechanisms — a <span> containing the elapsed time in minutes and seconds, and an extra <div> that we will use to create a horizontal indicator bar that gets longer as the time elapses.
+Just for fun, we are providing two reporting mechanisms — a span containing the elapsed time in minutes and seconds, and an extra <div> that we will use to create a horizontal indicator bar that gets longer as the time elapses.

-## Exploring the CSS
+##### Exploring the CSS

 * We set the outer .timer <div> to have flex: 5, so it takes up most of the width of the controls bar.
 We also give it position: relative, so that we can position elements inside it conveniently according to it's boundaries, and not the boundaries of the <body> element.